When to begin study?

 How can children as young as two or two-and-a-half have the attention span to participate in a formal class?

 A positive and supportive learning environment creates the ideal setting for Academy age-appropriate music training programs.
 Songs and games highlight and reinforce essential teaching points.
-When learned and practised, these are combined with the discipline of formal training that lead to the development of the skill set needed for mastery and make the training experience both productive and enjoyable.
+When learned and practiced, these are combined with the discipline of formal training that lead to the development of the skill set needed for mastery and make the training experience both productive and enjoyable.

 What about starting later?
 When is a child too old to begin study?

 Beginning at a very young age has special advantages, but those who decide to start at a later time can also get fine results.
-The Suzuki Music Academy uses an approach that maximizes the set of advantages highly-motivated older beginners bring to formal classical music study.
+The Suzuki Music Academy uses an approach that maximizes the set of advantages highly motivated older beginners bring to formal classical music study.
 Older children, teenagers and adults, who begin study later, are able to enjoy great success.